On the generalization of language models from in-context learning and finetuning: a controlled study: Datasets

 \subsection{Semantic structure benchmark}

 The benchmark is built around a relational semantic hierarchy that allows deductive inferences and abstractions.
 This hierarchy is based on real-world categories and relations, and draws inspiration from prior work in cognitive science that has studied learning of rich semantic hierarchies (see Fig. \ref{fig:semantic_structure} for an intuitive example that composes part of the real-world structure).
-We similarly create a hierarchical knowledge structure involving 110 categories of animals and objects, and properties (1-6 per category, plus inherited ones) and relations.
+We similarly create a hierarchical knowledge structure involving 110 categories of animals and objects, and their properties and relations.
+Unlike the original structure, it is not balanced in branching factors or depth, and properties are similarly asymmetrically distributed across entities (1-6 per category, plus inherited ones)---making its distributional statistics more naturalistic (see Appx. \ref{appx:methods:datasets} for details).
 This underlying structure is derived from the real world.

 In order to make the structure novel to the pretrained models, however, we replace all nouns, adjectives, and verbs with nonsense terms.
 This removes the potential overlap with pretraining data, thus ensuring that the data properties follow certain real-world distributional features, but are not contaminated.